id-Software/DOOM-3-BFG/README.md

 ## Gaming Related
 Name                                   | Description
 :--------------------------------------| :------------------------------------------------
+r_graphicsAPI                          | Default DX12, can be either DX12 or Vulkan on Windows
 r_antiAliasing                         | Different Anti-Aliasing modes
 r_exposure [0 ..
 1]                    | Default 0.5, controls brightness and affects HDR -> sRGB Rec.
 709 exposure key.
 This is what you change in the video brightness options r_useSSAO [0 ..
-1]                     | Use Screen Space Ambient Occlusion to darken the corners in the scene r_useFilmicPostProcessing [0, 1]       | Apply several post process effects to mimic a filmic look r_forceAmbient                         | Default 0.5, controls additional brightness by Global Illumination
+1]                     | Use Screen Space Ambient Occlusion to darken the corners in the scene and give it more depth r_useFilmicPostProcessing [0, 1]       | Apply several post process effects to mimic a filmic look r_forceAmbient                         | Default 0.5, controls additional brightness by Global Illumination